wazuh/wazuh-documentation/source/installation-guide/distributed-deployment/unattended/unattended-wazuh-cluster-installation.rst

 Configure the installation
 --------------------------

 After the installation of all the components of the node, some steps must be done manually.
-Choose between single-node or multi-node depending on the kind of installation:
+Choose between single-node or multi-node depending on the type of installation:

 .. tabs::